jacksonthall22/SAN-strings/README.md

 Bishops are the most complicated.
 For example, in the rare situation where a promotion to a bishop leaves two same-colored bishops on the board, a bishop move to ranks `1` or `8` can require a discriminator, but will never require a rank discriminator
 (ex. `B3d1`).
 At most two diagonal rays protrude from the destination square, and only one bishop occupying each diagonal could ever move to that square.
 Since the two bishops will never be on the same file, we can fully disambiguate the move using only the file of the source piece (ex. `Bcd1`).
 Although specifying only the rank is sometimes also sufficient, [the file will always be preferred](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)#Disambiguating_moves).

 ![image](https://backscattering.de/web-boardimage/board.svg?size=400&coordinates=true&fen=8/8/8/8/6B1/1B6/8/8&arrows=Gb3d1,Gd1)

-Similarly, a bishop moving to the corner never requires a discriminator, since only one diagonal ray protrudes from the destination square, and you can't jump your own pieces.
+Similarly, a bishop moving to the corner never requires a discriminator, since only one diagonal ray protrudes from the destination square and you can't jump your own pieces.

 ![image](https://backscattering.de/web-boardimage/board.svg?size=400&coordinates=true&fen=8/8/8/8/4B3/5B2/8/8&arrows=Ge4a8)